 Unless you are extremely reckless, it is highly unlikely that you will receive a driving ban for repeated minor offenses.

-In most states, this would require you to be cited by a traffic officer around six times in the space of
+In most states, this would require persons to be cited by a traffic officer around six times in a

-two years, which is unlikely unless you are a seriously serial offender.
+two-year period, which is unlikely unless they are a seriously serial offender.

 Furthermore, the system is designed to work as a warning system for drivers, showing them that the state will act, even in the case of minor offenses.
 Knowing that you are one or two violations away from losing your license is bound to motivate you to act.